mmlengah/DontSayIt/README.md

 ## Bugs / issues
 Can't move on right on some devices cause unknown. <br />
+Player gets stuck at the top of the screen on some devices cause unknown. <br />
 loading time is abysmal. <br />
 Character gets stuck in holding position -> reset game. <br />